albertbregonia/mini-chat/README.md

 # MiniChat
-## A Simple, Peer-to-Peer, TCP-Based, Chat-Style Debug Tool
+## A Simple, TCP-Based, Chat-Style Debug Tool

 What began as a my first entry into learning programming sockets and internet-based devices in June 2020, I decided to spruce up this project and publish it as a useful little tool.